george-hawkins/mini-quad-2023/README.md

 EU store (items ship from the Netherlands): <https://www.radiomasterrc.eu/shop/transmitters/tx16s/radiomaster-tx16s-mark-ii/>

 Both global and EU store will ship TXs with 18650 batteries.

+Also interesting: the Zorro - <https://www.radiomasterrc.com/collections/zorro-radio-control-series/products/zorro-radio-controller>
+If you look at Painless360's video, you'll see it actually seems to have all the buttons (except the flight mode ones) to the Boxer: <https://www.youtube.com/watch?v=P0rtfkQdFF4>
+Note: it doesn't come with case or neck strap.
+The lack of flight mode switches is _perhaps_ a deal breaker if using with ArduCopter.

 Unlike the FrSKY Q7, you toggle on and off recentering via screws on the front of the gimals (rather than opening up the TX): <https://youtu.be/6bFq3t6g0YI?t=310>